note

 Anubias Barteri

 As per aesthetics, the Anubias plants are noted for their thick rhizome, and strong durable vibrant green leaves.
-The Anubias is also very easy and straightforward to care for.
+The Anubias is also very easy and straightforward to care for,

 Scarlet Temple